danny-goldberg-rally/fast-forward-js-action/README.md

 - failure_message_diff_stage_and_prod:
   - Optional, failure message, when pull-request fast forward fails, and staging branch and production branch are at different commits
 - production_branch:
   - Optional, production branch name.
-Default value is master.
+Defaults to base branch.
 - staging_branch:
   - Optional, staging or preproduction branch name.
-Default value is staging.
+Defaults to source branch.

 ## How to modify action